KCarino18/Awesome_Project_1_kNN/README.md

+# Final Report

+Kyle Carino

 # Awesome_Project_1_kNN
 This is a description of the project that we are going to write.
+Wow
-Wow" "so cool" - Adam Driver
+### "so cool" - Adam Driver
-"Sometimes when I close my eyes, I can't see." - Owen Wilson
+### "Sometimes when I close my eyes, I can't see." - Owen Wilson